 Ask your potential photographers when you can expect the edited photos or proofs.
-Some will have turnaround times of only 2 weeks (Holla!).
+Some will have turnaround times of only 2 weeks (Holla at your girl!).
 It is a big deal.
 Make sure you think about it before you book.

 When you receive your photos, do you have the printing rights?
 Are you able to print photos of yourself or does the photographer deliver an online gallery of watermarked images?
 Are they high resolution or low resolution?
 How many images would you expect to see edited?
 Do you have to pay for printing rights?
 Do you have to pay per edited photo?

 Ask about all of the rights of your images!